 While short-lived, these airdrops are meticulously prepared months in advance by dozens of Air Force and Army planners.
 Their goal: to get airmen and soldiers primed to rapidly respond to urgent combat or humanitarian efforts.

-Global Night Vision Device Industry 2016 Market Research Report
+Global Night Vision Camera Industry 2016 Market Research Report

 Before aircrews can fly and paratroopers can jump, several obstacles lay in wait.

 “No plan survives first contact, whether that's with the enemy, maintenance, weather, aircrew sickness [or] jumper rigging issues,” said Air Force Lt.
 Col. Jimmy Fuller, who heads the 18th Air Force’s combat operations division at Scott Air Force Base, Illinois.

 “We fix a lot of problems that come up to keep aircraft flying,” he said.
 “We just can't predict all of them.”